zetifinance/main-website-2023-fork/content/pages/manufacturers.md

     main:
       heading: Manufacturers
       rich_editor: Introducing an innovative new financing tool to accelerate sales.
-        Zeti’s acts as a sales enablement tool for vehicle manufacturers and dealerships, providing an attractive customer-centric option to add to your existing financing options.
+        Zeti acts as a sales enablement tool for vehicle manufacturers and dealerships, providing an attractive customer-centric option to add to your existing financing options.
       buttons: []